Partnership with The New York Foundling

-Our school design includes a close partnership with one of the City’s largest social service providers, The New York Foundling.
-The New York Foundling is a not-for-profit voluntary childcare agency serving the five boroughs of New York City, Rockland County, Westchester County and Puerto Rico.
+Our school design includes a close partnership with one of New York City’s largest social service providers, The New York Foundling.
+The New York Foundling is a not-for-profit voluntary childcare agency serving the five boroughs, Rockland County, Westchester County and Puerto Rico.
 Since 1869, The Foundling has been saving children, preserving families and building communities through a diverse network of more than 40 programs.

 The entire design of Haven Academy was intentionally planned to address the needs exhibited by students with a history of child welfare involvement.
 We researched ways to create trauma-sensitive environments that go beyond current systems and structures in place.
 Our goal was to create a school that takes into account the impact of abuse and neglect on a child’s readiness to learn.
 At the same time, features of this learning environment are supportive and attractive to families with no child welfare involvement.

 To learn more about The New York Foundling, please visit their website www.nyfoundling.org.